Women's periods may be slightly late after COVID vaccine: study

 Period cycles generally last about 28 days, but the precise amount varies from one woman to another, as well as within an individual's lifetime.
 It can also change during times of stress.

-For their study, the scientists analysed anonymised data from a fertility tracking app, among women aged 18 to 45 who were not using hormonal contraception.
+For their study, the scientists analysed anonymized data from a fertility tracking app, among women aged 18 to 45 who were not using hormonal contraception.

 About 1,500 unvaccinated women were also included as a comparison.